dfontana/Cryptical/README.md

 - Add authenticated endpoints to GDax Client that will make trades from our trade data.

 Data:
 - Interface: Make a D3JS webpage for better interaction with Computation plots.
+(Perhaps can use react to get some practice)
 - Make computation plots capable of updating with realtime data.
 - Experiment with combining multiple Computation inferences, for a higher order strategy.